 From the Series Sound It Out (LOOK!
 Books ™)

 The alphabet has 26 letters—21 of them are consonants.
 They can be combined with vowels to build words.
-Let’s discover what some of the most common consonants can do.
+Let’s discover what some of the less frequent consonants can do.

 |Interest Level||Preschool - Grade 3|